 2. Your relationship with the person posting

-If hotels provide the high quality, aspirational content that Instagram users are looking for, the Instagram algorithm could actually be highly advantageous.
+If you advertise your hotel by providing high quality, aspirational content that Instagram users are looking for, the Instagram algorithm can be highly advantageous.

 - Instagram is growing in popularity with older users